agile-ts/documentation/docs/quick_start/Vue.md

 ### 😱 Troubleshooting

 #### Component doesn't rerender when State mutates.
-Such issue might occur when the automatic integration of Vue has failed.
+Such an issue might occur when the automatic integration of Vue has failed.
 It often helps to manually integrate the Vue Integration into the Agile Instance then.
 ```ts
 import {Agile} from "./agile";